-- The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD, RESETB, XCLK, GND and SIO interface - The data interface of the TOE is made of the Contact SIO. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by DTRNG FRO and EHP DTRNG FRO libraries interface. - The Bootloader interface and the System API interface - The RSA interface of the TOE is defined by the RSA/ECC/SHA library interface (optional). - The interface to the ECC and SHA calculations is defined from the RSA/ECC/SHA library interface (optional)
+- The physical interface of the TOE with the external environment is the entire surface of the IC - The electrical interface of the TOE with the external environment is made of the chip's pads including the VDD5P, EXRESETB, EXCLK, GND, EXSIO, EXSPI, EXI2C as well as EXI3C interface. - The data interface of the TOE is made of the Contact EXSIO, EXSPI, EXI2C and EXI3C interfaces. - The software interface of the TOE with the hardware consists of Special Function Registers (SFR) and CPU instructions. - The TRNG interface of the TOE is defined by the DTRNG FRO M libraries interface. - The Bootloader interface and the System API interface.
+The Bootloader is no more accessible after the